-Ethiopia’s Southern Nations, Nationalities, and People’s Region (SNNPR) is the most diverse in the country, containing dozens of ethnicities and language groups.
-This generates a unique political dynamic that, while reflective of larger nationalistic trends, tends to remain more localized and does not spread across the region as conflicts in the more ethno-homogeneous regions of the country do.
+Ethiopia’s Southern Nations, Nationalities and Peoples Region (SNNPR) is the most diverse in the country, containing dozens of ethnicities and language groups.
+This generates a unique political dynamic that, while reflective of larger nationalistic trends, tend to remain more localized and does not spread across the region as conflicts in the more ethno-homogeneous regions of the country do.

-Since 2018, several of these requests are being addressed: for instance, Ale ethnic group received a status of Special Woreda, Konso and Silte became a Zone, and Gamo-Gofa Zone split into two and became Gamo Zone and Gofa Zone.
+Since 2018, several of these requests are being addressed: for instance, Ale ethnic group received the status of Special woreda, Konso and Silte became a zone, and the Gamo-Gofa zone split into two and became Gamo zone and Gofa zone.
 Moreover, several ethnic groups like Sidama, Kefa, Wolayita, Hadiaya, and Gurage pressed to secede from the SNNPR and establish their own regional states (Beza Dessalegn & Nigussie Afesha, January 2019).
 Among these groups, only Sidama’s request was accepted by the Regional Council.
 Based on the referendum held on 20 November 2019, Sidama became the 10th Regional State of Ethiopia.
 This created the possibility of other ethnic groups being granted their request.
 However, the Regional Council has not responded to the rest of these requests and wants to save the SNNPR from disintegrating into multiple regions.
 The discontent over the lack of decision is being expressed through violent demonstrations.